Skip to main content

 ERC partners can leverage the ENERGY STAR brand and take advantage of a suite of sales and marketing resources to help attract and recruit clients.
 ERC partners also become eligible for national recognition from EPA in the form of ENERGY STAR Awards if they meet eligibility criteria and demonstrate exemplary leadership in the verification of certified homes and apartments.

-Training Requirements
+Training & Credentialing Requirements

-Current training providers include:
+Current accredited training providers include:

-• RESNET-Approved Training Providers (Approved trainings list)
+• RESNET-Approved Training Providers (List of Approved Trainings)

 • Building Science Institute, Ltd. Co.